Compositional equivalences based on Open pNets: Introduction

 \subsubsection{Previous Works and Contribution}

 While most of our previous works relied on closed, fully-instantiated semantics~\cite{BBCHM:article2008,AmeurBoulifa2017,HKM-FASE16}, it is only recently that we could design a first version of a parameterised semantics for pNets with a strong bisimulation equivalence~\cite{henrio:Forte2016}.
-This article builds upon this previous parameterised semantics and provides a cleaner version of the semantics with a slightly simplified formalism.
+This article builds upon this previous parameterised semantics and provides a clean and complete version of the semantics with a slightly simplified formalism that makes proofs easier.
 It also adds a notion of global state to automata.
-The slight simplification of the formalism allowed us to adopt a much cleaner presentation where the theory for open automata.
-The algebra used to define the semantics of pNets with holes, can be studied independently from its application to pNets.
 Also, in \cite{henrio:Forte2016} the study of compositionability was only partial, and in particular the proof that bisimulation is an equivalence is one new contribution of this article and provides a particularly interesting insight on the semantic model we use.
 The new formalism allowed us to extend the work and define weak bisimulation for open automata, which is entirely new.
 This allows us to define a weak bisimulation equivalence for open pNets with valuable properties of compositionality.
 To summarise, the contribution of this paper are the following: \begin{itemize} \item The definition of open automata: an algebra of parameterised automata with holes, and a strong bisimulation equivalence.
 This is an adaptation of~\cite{henrio:Forte2016} with an additional property stating that strong bisimulation equivalence is indeed an equivalence relation. \item A semantics for open pNets expressed as translation to open automata.
 This is an adaptation of~\cite{henrio:Forte2016} with a complete proof that strong bisimulation is compositional. \item A theory of weak bisimulation for open automata, and its properties.
 It relies on the definition of weak open transitions that are derived from transitions of the open automaton by concatenating invisible action transitions with one (visible or not) action transition.
 The precise and sound definition of the concatenation is also a major contribution of this article. \item A resulting weak bisimulation equivalence for open pNets and a simple static condition on synchronisation vectors inside pNets that is sufficient to ensure that weak bisimulation is compositional. \item An illustrative example based on a simple transport protocol, showing the construction of the weak open transitions, and the proof of weak bisimulation. \end{itemize}